MuhannedSh/Intermediate-ML---Housing/README.md

   - It achieves an RMSE of $201,773.66 on the testing data, indicating its predictions are relatively close to the actual home selling prices on average.

-  - With a lowest validation (testing) loss the model shows effective handling of the predictive task, minimizing the overall error in forecasting.
+  - With a low validation (testing) loss the model shows effective handling of the predictive task, minimizing the overall error in forecasting.

 - **Overfitting Consideration:**